 The special vulnerability of prisoners makes consideration of involving them as research subjects particularly important.
 Prisoners may be under constraints because of their incarceration, which could affect their ability to make a truly voluntary and uncoerced decision whether or not to participate as subjects in research.
 To safeguard their interests and to protect them from harm, special ethical and regulatory considerations apply for reviewing research involving prisoners.
-Therefore, if a protocol involves the use of prisoners as subjects, both the general HRAC Policies apply and the special ones outlined in this Policy apply.
-The HRAC may approve research involving prisoners only if these special provisions are met.
+Therefore, if a protocol involves the use of prisoners as subjects, or a subject becomes incarcerated after enrollment, both the general IRB Policies apply and the special ones outlined in this Policy apply.
+The IRB may approve research involving prisoners only if these special provisions are met.